 Students are responsible for the course specific fees (e.g. lab fee, distance learning fee, etc.).

 Which Classes Are Eligible for Dual Credit?

 Click to view the Dual Credit Approved Course List.
 Students who would like to enroll for dual credit must meet with their high school counselor to determine appropriate courses.
 Students registering for courses with prerequisites must take SFCC's placement test(s) or submit other approved test scores to meet those prerequisites.

 What if I don't attend one of the high schools listed above?

 No problem.
-Students not attending one of the schools listed above are welcome to attend SFCC and work with the Welcome and Advising Center (formerly Enrollment and Student Services) to get registered.
+Students not attending one of the schools listed above are welcome to attend SFCC and work with The Welcome and Advising Center to get registered.
 Students not at a partner high school are responsible for all costs including tuition, fees and textbooks.
 However, they are not limited to the courses on the Dual Credit Approved Course List.

 Withdrawal from Dual Credit